AkstonCap/q-wallet/SECURITY.md

 - ✅ Proper cleanup on logout/browser close
 - ✅ HTTPS enforcement for remote nodes
 - ✅ Session termination on blockchain
+- ✅ Content Security Policy properly configured
+- ✅ No eval() or Function() usage
+- ✅ No innerHTML with dynamic content
+- ✅ Rate limiting on authentication
+- ✅ Input validation on all user inputs

 ### Reporting Security Issues